 Before designing a study, the sponsor should thoroughly assess the feasibility of conducting the proposed RWS.
-The assessment should include, but not limited to, (1) whether a traditional RCT is feasible, (2) whether an RWS is a better option than an RCT, (3) whether available RWD are sufficient to support the proposed study in terms of both quality and quantity (sample size) to generate reliable and robust RWE, (4) the position of the RWS in the overall drug development plan and the role of generated RWE within the totality of evidence, and 5) whether the study is endorsed by the regulatory agency.
-Note that the sponsor should communicate with the regulatory agency regarding the feasibility of an RWS and implement it only after reaching agreement with the agency.
+The assessment should include, but not limited to, 1 whether a traditional RCT is feasible, 2 whether an RWS is a better or alternative option than an RCT, 3 whether available RWD are sufficient to support the proposed study in terms of both quality and quantity (sample size) to generate reliable and robust RWE, 4 the position of the RWS in the overall drug development plan and the role of generated RWE within the totality of evidence.